DarioAriel/omicron-project/README.md

 + object type null is memoized succesfully
 + object type function is memozed succesfully

-Timeouts and the system clock were altered using lolex.
+Other Testing
-In order to verify cache age, without waiting.
++ Timeouts and the system clock were altered using lolex, in order to verify cache age, without waiting.

-The overall test of data types and cache age/timeouts was succesfull
++ The overall test of data types and cache age/timeouts was succesfull